IyerS/sundareshiyer.github.io/_posts/2024-01-31-jobber-causal-analysis.md

   - **Influencer D**: Had the least reach but the highest conversion rate, driving a significant number of signups per engagement.

 - **Statistical Significance**:
-  The Z-test confirmed that the difference in signup rates before and after the campaign was statistically significant.
+  The Z-test did not confirm that the difference in signup rates before and after the campaign was statistically significant.

 ## Insights and Recommendations